jamulussoftware/jamuluswebsite/wiki/en/FAQ.md

 ### How do I know if I can join a server?
 Are there rules?

-In general, if somebody sets up a Registered Server, they accept that anyone can play on it.
-Jamulus has no password protection or other authentication mechanisms.
+In general, if somebody lists a Server on one of the Public Directories provided by Jamulus by default, they accept that anyone can play on it.
+Jamulus has no password protection or other authentication mechanisms built in.
 However, some servers may state their policies in the welcome message you will see in the chat window.

-You can also set up Unregistered Server on Jamulus and give others your address to connect to that.
+Note also that servers do not have to be registered on a Directory in order for Jamulus clients to connect to them.
+Server operators can simply give out the address of their  servers to those they want to play with, and they can then connect directly.
 Have a look at [this overview for more information](/wiki/Running-a-Server#server-types).

 ### Why shouldn’t I use wireless equipment?